Alt text: A man in formal attire sits at a desk with architectural plans on a tablet and a computer displaying a house design.

 1. Identify your brand’s core message and mission.

-3. Brainstorm creatively, melding originality with significance.
+3. Brainstorm creatively, melding originality with relevance.

 Insights for the Future: Embracing Industry Evolution